isomerpages/sndgo-corp/_about-smart-nation/Our Key Pillars/Digital Government.md

 **1. Going deeper into what “digital to the core” and “serves with a heart” mean**

 There will be greater efforts to use digitalisation to create policies that are more personalised, and which can be easily adjusted in response to user behaviour.
 This will allow the Government to respond to citizens’ needs more effectively.
-We have already begun this with new digital platforms such as LifeSG.
+We have already begun this with digital platforms such as LifeSG.

 **2. Putting the citizen’s needs first**